ijonglin/teclast-f5-ubuntu-finalizer/README.md

 Run time (on provided battery 29Wh) | 2-3 hours on a single charge Run time (on expanded battery 70Wh) | 6-8 hours on a single charge

+The current configuration is acceptable as an actually stable working Linux well-made laptop with decent power characteristics for a remarkable price.
+My old XPS13 has the stability, but poor battery time.
+The Asus-TP203NAH was good, but lacked the CPU and screen size.
+This power is only here because the customer hW modifications currently more-than-double the battery size.
+A proper Si0x or S3 sleep state would put laptop into super cool territory.

 ## Recommended Mods
-Current HW/SW Kernel/System/ACPI Modifications To Get a $400 Dream Ubuntu Linux Laptop
+Here's the current HW/SW Kernel/System/ACPI Modifications to Get a $400 Dream Ubuntu Linux Laptop

 TODO: Create a single Makefile to drive all the modifications on a given system

 ### BIOS Settings
+Quick Notes: Key bios setting are:
+* Choose the optimized defaults as baseline.
+* To turn on the Low S0 State (which disables S3) in the Advanced -> RC ACPI Settings.

-TODO: Take pictures of all the BIOS screens .
+TODO: Take pictures of all the BIOS screens.

 ### Linux Kernel (/kernel)
 Will post the required patch that seems stable for me in the contents of the kernel subdirectory.
 The base